Proton Pump Inhibitors (PPIs) / Steroids / Biologics / Procedures

 Researchers are developing and testing other biologics, some of which have shown in early studies that they might help with EoE.
 You may be able to try these potential new treatments by participating in a clinical trial, however, none are approved by the FDA at this time to treat EoE specifically.

 In some cases, EoE can cause the esophagus to swell and become more narrow.
+This narrow place in the throat is called a stricture.
 A procedure called esophageal dilation can help stretch the tissue, opening the esophagus more fully.
 This may help ease swallowing problems.

 Esophageal dilation may be a good choice when medication is ineffective or when you don’t want to take medications due to side effects or other difficulties.
 This procedure can help improve EoE symptoms for 19 out of 20 people.